 It also aids in the production of melatonin.
 Melatonin helps control the body’s internal clock to regulate sleep.
 Eating rice is also soothing and satisfying.

 Peanut butter on toast is a filling and delicious snack that you can eat any time of the day, especially before you go to bed.
-Peanut butter contains the amino acid tryptophan that aids in sleeping.
+Peanut butter contains the amino acid tryptophan which aids in sleeping.

-Peanut butter is also a fat burning food.
+Peanut butter is also a fat-burning food.
 Peanut butter does not only promote sleep but also helps you in building muscles while you sleep because of its protein content.

-Air popped popcorn is an ideal late night snack food.
+Air-popped popcorn is an ideal late-night snack food.

 Not only does it contain 30 calories per cup, but the carbs in the popcorn also stimulate the release of tryptophan in your brain.
 Tryptophan is used to make the sleep-inducing neurotransmitter serotonin.
-Spice up your popcorn snack with cinnamon which can regulate your sugar and make you fall asleep easy.
+Spice up your popcorn snack with cinnamon which can regulate your sugar and make you fall asleep easily.

 Cherries are a natural source of the hormone that regulates sleep, melatonin.
 A study entitled Effects of a Tart Cherry Juice Beverage on the Sleep of Older Adults with Insomnia: A Pilot Study posits that CherryPham, a juice blend made from tart cherries, has modest beneficial effects on the sleep quality and duration of older adults with insomnia.